UChicago Medicine expands its primary care footprint with new facilities and more providers

 July 21, 2021

-When the University of Chicago Medicine opens locations in Dearborn Station in the South Loop and in south suburban Homewood this summer, the academic health system will have more than doubled its number of primary care providers from the prior year.
+When the University of Chicago Medicine opens locations in Dearborn Station in the South Loop and in south suburban Homewood this summer, the academic health system will have nearly doubled its number of primary care providers from the prior year.

 “Our goal is to improve patient access to the best possible care and to find new and convenient ways of delivering care,” said Les Stern, president of the UChicago Medicine Care Network, which works with the health system's faculty and service lines on primary care expansion.
 “Through these new locations, we can better meet the primary care needs of our patients, who then would have easy access to UChicago Medicine's network of specialists and full array of services.”